Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Simulations

 Figure~\ref{fig:bit_dec_error} compares the empirical bit decoding failure probability (BER) against the theoretical upper bounds established in Theorem~\ref{thm:error_prob} for a BSC with bit-flip probability $p_f = 0.2$.
 We examined three distinct regimes for the availability $t$: linear growth ($t=n/4$), polylogarithmic growth ($t=(\log_2 n)^2$), and sub-logarithmic growth ($t=\sqrt{\log_2 n}$).

 The results demonstrate a clear threshold behavior dependent on the growth rate of $t$:

 \begin{itemize} \item \textbf{Linear and Polylogarithmic Regimes:} In cases where $t$ grows linearly or as $(\log_2 n)^2$, the empirical failure probability decays rapidly to zero as $n$ increases, confirming that MLD successfully corrects errors when the number of recovery sets is sufficiently large.
 Notably, the empirical performance is consistently superior to the theoretical upper bounds, though the gap narrows as $n$ grows.
-The tightness of the bound is directly related to the growth rate of $t(n)$; for the linear case ($t = n/4$), the theoretical bound closely approximates the empirical probability for $n \ge 2^{12}$, whereas it provides a looser estimate in the slower-growth regimes (e.g., $t = \sqrt{\log n}$).
-Note that as mentioned in Remark~\ref{rm:tightness}, although being exponentially tight, the theoretical upper bound can be further refined by incorporating a multiplicative pre-factor. \item \textbf{Sub-logarithmic Regime:} Conversely, for the slowly growing availability $t=\sqrt{\log_2 n}$, the decoding failure probability does not vanish.
-Instead, it saturates at a high error floor (approximately 0.2 to 0.4), indicating that when availability grows slower than logarithmic factors, the majority vote may fail to correct errors reliably. \end{itemize}
+The tightness of the bound is directly related to the growth rate of $t(n)$; for the linear case ($t = n/4$), the theoretical bound closely approximates the empirical probability for $n \ge 2^{12}$, whereas it provides a much looser estimate in the slower-growth regimes (e.g., $t = \sqrt{\log n}$).
+Note that as mentioned in Remark~\ref{rm:tightness}, although being exponentially tight, the theoretical upper bound can be further refined by incorporating a multiplicative pre-factor. \item \textbf{Sub-logarithmic Regime:} For the slowly growing availability \(t=\sqrt{\log_2 n}\), the empirical decoding failure probability does not appear to vanish over the simulated range.
+Instead, it saturates at a relatively high error floor (approximately \(0.2\) to \(0.4\)), suggesting that sub-logarithmic availability may be insufficient for reliable error correction via majority voting at practical blocklengths. \textcolor{black}{Meanwhile, the theoretical upper bound in this regime remains close to \(1\) for the considered blocklengths, but it does decrease with \(n\); its decay is much slower (and therefore less apparent in the plot) than in the linear and polylogarithmic regimes.} \end{itemize}